nicklockwood/layout/README.md

 <UILabel textColor="colors[0]"/>
 ```

 Attempting to access an array with an out-of-bounds index won't crash, but will display a Red Box error.
+There is currently no way to check the bounds of an array from inside an expression.

 ## Optionals